The Role of Consequential and Functional Sound in Human-Robot Interaction: Toward Audio Augmented Reality Interfaces: Methodology

 \subsubsection{Measures}

-Following the observation period, participants completed an 11-item Likert-scale questionnaire designed to assess the extent to which they were negatively affected or distracted by the robot, as well as their overall liking of the robot and willingness to be co-located with it.
+Following the observation period, participants completed an 11-item Likert-scale questionnaire designed to assess the extent to which they were negatively affected or distracted by the robot, as well as their overall liking of the robot and willingness to be collocated with it.
 Participants also responded to a series of open-ended questions regarding the robot’s overall appearance.
 Those assigned to the sound conditions were additionally asked questions specific to the robot’s auditory characteristics.
-For further details regarding the questionnaire, we refer readers to \cite{allen}.
+Table \ref{tab:expA_questionnaire_items} summarizes the questionnaire; for further details regarding the questionnaire, we refer readers to \cite{allen}.